 Powered Industrial Trucks (Forklifts/Pallet Jacks)

 One of the additional requirements of the Powered Industrial Truck Safety Program is the daily inspection of the equipment by the operators.
-Below you can find links to forms for both forklifts and for powered pallet jacks.
+Below are links to forms for both forklifts and powered pallet jacks.
 Completed forms must be maintained in the department where the equipment is operated.

 Page last updated 8:41 AM, October 3, 2022